arkency/posts/posts/2016-11-21-dealing-with-randomly-failing-tests-from-a-team-perspective.md

 ---
-title: "Dealing with randomly failing tests from a team perspective"
 created_at: 2016-11-21 00:12:37 +0100
 publish: true
 author: Andrzej Krzywda
 tags: ['testing']
 ---

+# Dealing with randomly failing tests from a team perspective

 One of the things that can negatively impact a team morale is random builds - builds where sometimes some tests are failing.
 Inspired by Martin Fowler's article on [Quarantine](http://martinfowler.com/articles/nonDeterminism.html), in some of our projects we came up with a guideline how we can fix the problem as a team.